-(Washington, D.C.—April 16) Registration is now open for attendees and exhibitors of the 2010 International Dairy Show that will take place September 13-15, at the Dallas Convention Center.
-To reserve their place, attendees may visit www.dairyshow.com and click on the register button or download a form to be mailed or faxed.
+(Washington, D.C. - February 22, 2011) Registration is now open for attendees and exhibitors of the 2011 International Dairy Show scheduled to take place September 19-21 at the Georgia World Congress Center in Atlanta.
+There are two ways to register: 1) visit www.dairyshow.com and click on the register button or 2) download a registration form to be mailed or faxed.

-For more information on registration, visit www.dairyshow.com, or contact Cornelison at email@example.com.
+For more details, visit www.dairyshow.com, or contact Cornelison at email@example.com.